arihantchoudhary/voice-bi-directional-translator/README.md

-# Voice Bi-Directional Translator us
-ing Twilio Bland Deepgram Cartesia and an LLM of your choice
+# Voice Bi-Directional Translator using Twilio Bland Deepgram Cartesia and an LLM of your choice

 V0: Emergency Call, VAPI is able to find the right technician for the need on call
 V1: Emergency Call, VAPI is able to find and add the right technician for the need to the call